gayeongpark/gayeongpark.github.io/_posts/2024-09-20-NETWORK-SERVICES.md

 SOA | Start of Authority | Stories important information about a domain or zone updates and DNS zone transfer PTR | Pointer | Maps an IP address to a domain name, used for reverse DNS lookups for security purposes TXT | Text | Stores human-readable or machine-readable text, often used for domain verification or email security.
-NS | Nameserver | Specifies the authoritative DNS server for a domain.
+NS | NameServer | Specifies the authoritative DNS server for a domain.

 ### Attack using DNS